Advertisement

 How do I get my dog to stop whining?

-Although dog whining deterrents are available, these are not always effective and can actually cause more distress to your pet.
-This can lead to other behavioural problems, because they are unable to express themselves naturally through vocalising.
+Although dog whining deterrents are available, these are not always effective and can cause your pet more distress.
+This can lead to other behavioural problems because they cannot express themselves naturally through vocalising.

 Should you ignore a whining dog?